Bohdanator/dotfiles/setup.md

    - you may need to enter the printer's URL manually, eg. it's `lpd://192.168.1.1/LPRServer` or `ipp://192.168.1.1/printers/ml-1520` for me, with the `Series` driver
 1. set a wallpaper with Nitrogen
+1. go through app settings
+   - don't forget to tweak settings of the XFCE Power Manager
+   - When setting up Firefox, I recommend using the uBlock Origin extension and adding these filter
+     lists:
+     - `Fanboy’s Annoyance`
+     - `uBlock filters – Annoyances`
+     - `CZE, SVK: EasyList Czech and Slovak`
 1. test everything thoroughly (eg. sound/headphones/microphone, bluetooth, media keys, online screen sharing, ...)
 1. create a backup (eg. with Timeshift)